Have you ever thought of getting a tattoo of a mythological being, or a Greek deity?

 If you’re a craftsperson looking for a little divine inspiration or just a fan of this particular story – you’re sure to start some interesting conversations with this tattoo piece!

 Meaning of Greek Mythology Tattoo Designs

-Greek mythology tattoos are not just about the Gods and Goddesses of ancient Greece– there are monsters, heroes, and mythological creatures, too.
+Greek mythology tattoos are not just about the deities of ancient Greece– there are heroes, and mythological creatures, too.

 Here are some of our favorite Greek mythology tattoo designs:

-The Medusa was a Greek monster in mythology with a disgusting face and instead of hair, snakes on her head.
+The Medusa was a Greek figure in mythology with a disgusting face and instead of hair, snakes on her head.

-In Medusa tattoo culture, the Medusa’s face is not shown as hideous as mythology suggests, but rather as a beautiful face with the main feature as her snake hair.
+In Medusa tattoos, the Medusa’s face is not shown as unsightly as mythology suggests, but rather as a beautiful face with the main feature as her snake hair.

 Sometimes, the face looks statuesque, while at other times womanly, more like a human’s face.